 Filter bar:

 TIP: You can add a filter and then choose to exclude it from the results.
-For example, if you are looking for European startups outside of your home country (let’s say Spain – hola!), you can add a filter for HQ location Europe + HQ location Spain.
-Then select the dropdown next to Spain to choose ‘Exclude’.
+For example, if you are looking for startups outside of Europe, you can add a filter for HQ location 'Europe'.
+Then select the dropdown under Europe to choose ‘Exclude’.

-The Advanced Filters help you narrow down your search query by allowing you to add more filtering options to the Filter bar.
-For example, if you want to search for a specific fintech category, you will see all the different options in the Advanced Filters (e.g., banking, crypto) —and so forth, you can then pair fintech with additional categories, such as company launch year and funding, which you can easily select from the available filtering options.
+Filters help you narrow down your search query by allowing you to add more filtering options to the Filter bar.
+For example, suppose you want to search for a specific fintech category.
+In that case, you will see all the different options in Filters (e.g., banking, crypto) —and so forth, you can then pair fintech with additional categories, such as company launch year and funding, which you can easily select from the available filtering options.

-TIP: You can select more than one industry filters at the same time.
-For example, you can add fintech and enterprise software to include results from both categories or reduce it down to only companies that have both results.
-You can select this option next to the ‘Showing XX number of companies’, and click ‘Show results for fintech and robotics only’ to toggle between the AND and OR options.
-You can also perform the same function with other filtering options e.g. HQ location.
+TIP: You can select more than one filter at a time.
+For example, you can add industry filter 'fintech' and 'media' to include results from both categories, or reduce it down to only companies that have both results.
+You can select this option from the dropdown menu after typing in the filter to toggle between the AND and OR options.

 Using AND/OR Logic

-When selecting more than one filter for the same data points (technologies, tags, industries, locations, keywords), you can choose between:
+When selecting more than one filter for the same data points (technologies, tags, industries, locations, keywords), you can choose between the following from the search dropdown:

 - AND: Shows only companies that are tagged with all selected data points.